 Your solar journey should be as smooth as possible.
 That's why we only work with SEAI registered solar panel installers.
 We don't have a sales team.
 Everyone who works for us is an experienced engineer who can speak to you in plain English.

 When it comes to solar, there should be no repeat customers.
 That's because, when we install your system, it should last for a generation.
-Our solar panels come with a 15-year product warranty as standard.
+Our solar panels come with a 25-year manufacturer's warranty is standard.
 Other parts and labour are also guaranteed.
 This is a long-term investment and, if you need help, we're here for the long-haul.

 The safety and security of your home is very important to us.
 That's why we carry a minimum of €5 million of Public and Product Liability Insurance, as well as €500,000 of Professional Indemnity Insurance and €13.5 million of Employer's Liability Insurance.